xubingyue/avocadodb/Documentation/Books/Manual/Administration/WebInterface/Users.md

 Managing Users in the Web Interface
 ===================================

-ArangoDB users are globally stored in the \_system database and can only be mananged while logged on to this database.
+AvocadoDB users are globally stored in the \_system database and can only be mananged while logged on to this database.
 There you can find the *Users* section:

 ![Users](images/users.png)